nischit7/springboot-api-server/README.md

 1. A single place to manage dependencies
 2. A single place with all plugins configured
 3. A single place with all code linting tools enabled.
+4. Ability to integrate with Spring Security (eg: JWT based authentication)

 # Objectives that were thought through while building this sample service